SkyHampton/LearningLanguage/README.md

 #### Valid Expressions
 The following are the valid types of expressions within the language:
-* Literals (123, true/false, 3.14, "Text")
+* Literals (123, true/false, 3.14, "Text", [1, 2, 3, 4])
 * Prefix Expressions (-4, !false)
 * Arithmetic Infix Expressions (1+1, 4-2, 10/5, 4*4)
 * Comparison Infix Expressions (>/>=, ==/!=, </<=)

 #### If Statements
-The language operates on if/else pairs only, no else if.
+LearningLanguage operates on if/else pairs only, no else if.
 If you wish to achieve if else logic, nested if statements are needed.
 Any statement that requires curly braces or newlines in other languages will use ```begin;``` to indicate the start of the body and ```end;``` to indicate the ending of the body.
 ```
 if (1 > 2) begin;